dikshabehl92/Analysing-Dillards-sales-Data/README.md

 2. Whether the characteristics of the geographic location in which a store resides correlates with the sales performance of the store.
 3. Analyzing monthly (or seasonal) sales effects

+Due to confidentiality purposes, I won't be able to share the data.
+I'll post my queries along with descriptions of what I tried to do with the query.